NeKoRoSYS/NeKoRoSYS/README.md

       <!-- Top Right Cell: NeKoRoBOT.js -->
       <td width="50%" valign="top" style="padding: 15px; border: 1px solid #30363d;">
         <strong><a href="https://github.com/NeKoRoSYS/NeKoRoBOT.js" target="_blank" rel="noopener noreferrer">NeKoRoBOT.js</a></strong><br>
         is a full-stack plug-n-play Discord.js bot template written in Typescript and Python for its frontend and backend, respectively.
-It does not provide a MongoDB account but it is built to connect and interface with a MongoDB database.<br> Powered by <a href="https://github.com/NeKoRoSYS/NeKoRoPIE">NeKoRoPIE</a>!
+It does not provide a MongoDB account but it is built to connect and interface with a MongoDB database.<br><br> Powered by <a href="https://github.com/NeKoRoSYS/NeKoRoPIE">NeKoRoPIE</a>!
       </td>
     </tr>
     <tr>